jimdigriz/mjoelnir/README.md

     python3 mjolnir.py --from +15005550006 --to +44....

-Statistics are regularly printed (default is every 5 seconds, changable with `--stats-interval`) and you can quit the tool by pressing `Ctrl-C` at any time.
+Statistics are regularly printed (default is every 5 seconds, changeable with `--stats-interval`) and you can quit the tool by pressing `Ctrl-C` at any time.

 You can use the following to see a description of all the arguments you can use to control the tool.